flyingbasalt/erdkeys/README.md

 When creating a keystore with pem2json, the password must satisfy the same requirements as the official [wallet](https://wallet.elrond.com).

+Because a new random number is needed for encrypting the private key every time a keystore is created, a round trip through json2pem and pem2json will not produce an identical keystore to the original one.
+This is normal and you can verify everything worked correctly by accessing the wallet through [wallet](https://wallet.elrond.com).

 ## license

 MIT